 9. Visit modern and ancient baths in Bath

 I adore Bath.
 It’s a city like no other and one that is perfect for exploring on foot.
 In many ways it is like stepping back in time, and yet you’ve got fabulous shopping and restaurants peppered throughout the city.
+It’s also one of the most romantic cities in the UK, as well as being perfect for a solo adventure.

 I really recommend visiting Bath in December and wandering the Christmas market, mulled wine in hand, listening to carol singers.
 It’s also a great time to visit the Thermae Spa, as the rooftop pool in the cool dark air is an experience you won’t forget.